rishikesh2k4/metastasis-of-breast-cancer-detection/README.md

 The dataset used (`jvtm241.csv`) is a **small-scale example dataset** with limited samples.
 Due to difficulty in accessing larger real-world cancer datasets, this project demonstrates **model pipeline design** more than performance accuracy.

+## 👥 Team Members

+This work was carried out collaboratively by a group of five Computer Science and Design students for a machine learning challenge conducted under JVTM.

 ## 👨🏻‍💻 Result